cubusiak/interview-question3/README.md

 ## API documentation

+1. API documentation was written using the RAML language.
+All the schema and the examples are located in the file [api.raml](api_specification/api.raml).

-1. API documentation is available in the file [api_documentation.html](api_documentation.html).
+2. From RAML files the HTML documentation was generated.
+It is available in the file [api_documentation.html](api_documentation.html).
 Open it in the browser to see it properly.
-2. Use file [postman_collection.json](postman_collection.json) in order to import the API collection to the postman.
+3. Use file [postman_collection.json](postman_collection.json) in order to import the API collection to the postman.

 ## How to start the application?